Manticore: Heraldry

 etc., and also noting that they may be horned or unhorned.

 The manticore first appeared in English heraldry in c.
 1470, as a badge of William Hastings, 1st Baron Hastings; and in the 16th century.

 The mantyger device was later used as a badge by Robert Radcliffe, 1st Earl of Sussex, and by Sir Anthony Babyngton.
 The Radford[e]'s device was described as "3 mantygers argent" by one source, c.
 1600.
 Thus in heraldic discourse the term "manticore" became usurped by "mantyger" during the 17–18th centuries, and "mantiger" in the 19th.
 (Note: The corruption of amalgamation of man and tiger suggests false etymology.)

 It is noted that the manticore/mantiger of heraldic devices has a beast of prey body as standard, but sometimes chosen to be given dragon feet.
 The Radcliffe family manticore appears to have human feet, and (not so surprisingly), a chronicler described as a "Babyon" (baboon) the device by John Radcliffe (Lord Fitzwater) accompanying Henry VIII into war in France.
 (Note: Cott.
 MS. Cleop.
 C. v. fol.
 59.)
-It has also been speculated the Babyngton device is intended to represent the "Babyon, or baboon, as a play upon his name", and it too also has characteristically "monkey-like feet".
+It has also been speculated the Babyngton device is intended to represent the "Babyon, or baboon, as a play upon his name", and it also has characteristically "monkey-like feet".
 (Note: Related to the topic of the heraldic manticore/mantiger exhibiting "baboon" feet, it should be mentioned that there emerged a term "mantegar" meaning a "type of baboon", first attested in 1704.
 This is also conjectured to derived from corruption of "manticore".
 As a consequence, the term "mantyger" became an ambiguously variant of "manticore" or "mantegar", after c.
 1704, assuming that is the correct approximate dating when the word in that sense was coined.)